 - Have been identified as being between stages II-IV on the Norwood-Hamilton Scale

 You need to use minoxidil consistently to maximize its effectiveness.
 The Mayo Clinic says that it should be applied twice daily (for example, every morning and night).
-Usually, you just need to rub it into your scalp.
+Usually, you just need to gently spread it onto a clean scalp and allow it to dry.
 It’s as easy as that.

-If you stick to doing it the same time each day, such as after showering in the morning and before brushing your teeth at night, it’ll quickly become a healthy habit.
-And with just these few actions, you’ll be rewarded with strong, healthy hair growth.
+If you stick to doing it the same time each day, such as after showering in the morning and before brushing your teeth at night, applying minoxidil will quickly become a regular daily habit, too.
+And with just these few actions, you’ll be rewarded with strong, healthy hair growth after a few months.

 There are other things you can do to speed up the positive effects of minoxidil.
 Consuming a healthy diet, getting a good night’s sleep, and combining it with other treatments like microneedling may be able to help, too.